Chart Color Schemes

 East Mackay is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-East Mackay's dwelling structures, as per the latest Census, were 72.6% houses and 27.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 85.1% houses and 14.9% other dwellings.
-Home ownership in East Mackay stood at 29.1%, similar to Non-Metro Qld, with the rest being mortgaged (33.4%) or rented (37.5%).
-The median monthly mortgage repayment was $1,625, below Non-Metro Qld's average of $1,733.
-The median weekly rent figure was $320, compared to Non-Metro Qld's $340.
-Nationally, East Mackay's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+East Mackay's dwelling structure, as per the latest Census, consisted of 72.6% houses and 27.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Qld's figures of 85.1% houses and 14.9% other dwellings.
+Home ownership in East Mackay was 29.1%, with mortgaged dwellings at 33.4% and rented ones at 37.5%.
+The median monthly mortgage repayment in the area was $1,625, lower than Non-Metro Qld's average of $1,733.
+The median weekly rent figure for East Mackay was $320, compared to Non-Metro Qld's $340.
+Nationally, East Mackay's mortgage repayments were significantly lower at $1,625 against the Australian average of $1,863, and rents were substantially lower at $320 compared to the national figure of $375.

 Frequently Asked Questions - Housing